rubys/fly-atc/docs/paas.md

 # SaaS: Software as a Service

 This is where you come in.
 Fly.io is a Developer-Focused Public Cloud.
-You write software.
-You write software, and want to make it available online as a service.
+You write software and want to make it available online as a service.
 That's our specialty.

 Wikipedia on [Software as a service](https://en.wikipedia.org/wiki/Software_as_a_service):
   * by 2023 was the main form of software application deployment